 - I also like to use quilter pins.
 They have a larger head than dressmaker pins, and the pin itself is longer and easier to handle.
 Also, keep a pair of tweezers on hand if you don't have fingernails.
 They allow you to pick up one thread at a time.

 - Maintaining proper tension while stitching is very important because it lets you easily see where the bobbin thread is.
 This way, you have a path to follow and go straight down the center of the stitching.

 Now for the picking process.
 Generally, there are two tools you can use to remove stitches, depending on your preference.

 1. Using a Razor

 I have found that a razor can be used with the blades up or down.
-Work from the back of the garment, and try to cut as much of the bobbin thread as you can.
+Work from the back of the garment, and try cutting as much of the bobbin thread as possible.
 Next, turn it over, and using the point of the scissors, gently rub across the top threads, pulling them out as far as you can.
 Cut off all remaining threads and repeat, cutting the bobbin threads on the back.

-Make sure before you start ripping out a design that you have a good surface to work on.
+Before you start ripping out a design, ensure you have a good surface to work on.
 A countertop or table works well, but you must get a feel for how firm you need to press to cut the thread and not the shirt.
-After a few minutes, you'll get the hang of it, and in no time at all, thread will be flying.
+After a few minutes, you'll get the hang of it, and in no time at all, the thread will be flying.

 2. Scissors Technique

 Small letters are the most difficult to remove, so make sure that your tensions are correct before you start to sew.
 (Topping may be used for extra protection.)
 When removing script letters, I start with the last letter and work backward.
 With block letters, I start at the end of each letter.
 First, clip the tie-off knot.
 Place the point of the scissors in the center of the letter, and clip the bobbin thread.
 Continue with each letter, cutting as much bobbin thread as possible.
 Turn the garment over and gently rub the points of your scissors over the top thread, pulling as much out as you can easily remove.